cortesi/modd/README.md

 # Leisurely start

 When modd is started, it looks for a file called *modd.conf* in the current directory.
-This file has a simple, powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
+This file has a simple but powerful syntax - one or more blocks of commands, each of which can be triggered on changes to files matching a set of file patterns.
 Commands have two flavors: **prep** commands that run and terminate (e.g. compiling, running test suites or running linters), and **daemon** commands that run and keep running (e.g databases or webservers).
-Daemons are sent a SIGHUP (by default) when their block is triggered, and will be restarted if they exit unexpectedly.
+Daemons are sent a SIGHUP (by default) when their block is triggered, and will be restarted if they ever exit.

-All prep commands in a block are run in order of occurrence.
-If all prep commands succeed, daemons are then restarted, also in order of occurrence.
-If any prep command exits with an error, execution is stopped immediately.
-If multiple blocks are triggered, they too run in order from top to bottom.
+Prep commands are run in order of occurrence.
+If any prep command exits with an error, execution of the current block is stopped immediately.
+If all prep commands succeed, any daemons in the block are restarted, also in order of occurrence.
+If multiple blocks are triggered by the same set of changes, they too run in order, from top to bottom.

 Let's look at a simplified version of the *modd.conf* file I use when hacking on devd.
-It runs the test suite, builds and installs devd, and keeps a test daemon instance running throughout:
+It runs the test suite, builds and installs devd, and keeps a test instance running throughout:

 ```
 **/*.go {